anywherelan/awl/README.md

 - connect to your home/work laptop with RDP/VNC/SSH, which is usually behind NAT.
 Much easier with awl instead of configuring port forwarding or using heavy VPNs
 - get secure access to your selfhosted services like Nextcloud, Home Assistant or Bitwarden without exposing them to the internet
+- gaming: local multiplayer like in one LAN
 - as an alternative instead of ngrok to share your development server with someone on another device for demonstration
 - you can use your old android device remotely with [scrcpy](https://github.com/Genymobile/scrcpy) + awl to run some android-only apps instead of using an emulator on your PC